 Finally, though, on the matter of openjdk implementations that would allow us to use Java free for production use and be kept updated, there may be some potential good news on this front, a particular new openjdk implementation which may be of considerable interest--with support/updates even for production use for years to come, and from a vendor you know well.
 More on that in my next post.

-[Update: Note that I have changed this post pretty substantially since I first wrote it in Nov 2018, based both on additional information I found and comments shared below, but also especially to make the post more clearly of use for ANY Java user, while separately addressing aspects specific to CF users, the typical audience for my blog here.
+[Update Jan 1, 2019: Note that I have changed this post pretty substantially since I first wrote it in Nov 2018, based both on additional information I found and comments shared below, but also especially to make the post more clearly of use for ANY Java user, while separately addressing aspects specific to CF users, the typical audience for my blog here.
 Indeed, I even changed the title and URL a bit for that reason.
 For a bit more, see my Jan 1 comment below.)